khalek/latex-ant-task/README.md

 Features:

  * Compile with pdfTeX as an ANT Task
- * Configure the compilation via attributes in the ANT target (Partial implementation)
+ * Configure the compilation via attributes in the ANT task
  * Support for BibTeX (Not yet implemented)

 ## Building and installing